-For any student using Chapter 31 Veterans Readiness and Employment or Chapter 33 Post 9/11 GI Bill benefits, even though the United States Department of Veterans Affairs has not yet paid tuition and fees, Parkland will not prevent enrolling, assess a late penalty fee, require securing alternative or additional funding, or deny access to school resources (access to classes, libraries, or other institutional facilities) that are available to other students that have paid.
+For any student using Chapter 33 Post 9/11 GI Bill® benefits, even though the United States Department of Veterans Affairs has not yet paid tuition and fees, Parkland will not prevent enrolling, assess a late penalty fee, require securing alternative or additional funding, or deny access to school resources (access to classes, libraries, or other institutional facilities) that are available to other students that have paid.
 However, students are required to provide a written request to be certified via the Parkland Veteran Certification Request form.